Protect Our Native Vultures

 This vulture is always dressed for a black-tie rendezvous at the carrion café, thanks to their stately onyx plumage and gray-black heads.
 They are slightly smaller than their turkey vulture counterparts, and though they also are incredible fliers, they lack the same v-shaped silhouette of the turkey vulture and instead have a more forward-reaching posture in flight.
 They can easily be distinguished from flying turkey vultures by the silver “stars” on the tips of their wings.

 Black vultures are most common in the southern and eastern United States with a range that expands through Central and South America.
 Their range is spreading.
-The reasoning behind this black vulture boom is under-researched, but food availability, recovery from pesticide-related decline, and shifting nesting/roosting habitat are some theorized causes (Buckley et al., 2020).
+The reasoning behind this black vulture boom needs additional research, but food availability, recovery from pesticide-related decline, and shifting nesting/roosting habitat are some theorized causes (Buckley et al., 2020).

 Though both native species use social roosting sites as information centers for group foraging, the black vulture is the most social of our native species.
 They retain strong familial bonds throughout their lives, utilizing both nesting and roosting sites as meeting grounds.
 Squabbling and conflicts are usually directed at those outside of black vulture nuclear families.
 These black vulture “coalitions” are thought to provide advantages in scavenging and conflicts at carcass feeding grounds (Buckley et al., 2020).